hamza94max/Data-structures/README.md

 <br>
 is a data structure wherein each element contains both  a data value and a pointer to next element in the list<br><br>

+  Linked lists accommodate items of varying sizes and allow easy insertion and deletion of items.<br>
+  One potential disadvantage of using a list is that performance for retrieving a specified item in a list of size n is linear — **O(n)**, as it requires potentially traversing all n elements in the worst case.<br><br>

+  ### **Lists are sometimes used directly by kernel algorithms**

   <img src = "https://user-images.githubusercontent.com/54688005/93519501-a7f6c280-f92e-11ea-9772-8f414ce997a7.PNG" width =75%>
   <img width ="10%"/>
   <br>